Blog / Car Insurance

 10. Parts may, or may not, be difficult to find.
 As a rule-of-thumb, the rarer your vehicle, the harder it will be to find parts, and to find experts to maintain your vehicle.
 Likewise, many insurers shy away from older and rarer cars.

-Budget Direct Insurance, however, will look after you with an incredible competitive quote for Comprehensive insurance for cars up to 15 years old, Third Party Fire & Theft for cars between 15 and 20 years old, and Third Party Insurance if your car is between 20 and 30 years old.
+Budget Direct Insurance, however, will look after you with an incredible competitive quote for Comprehensive insurance for cars up to 15 years old, Third Party Fire and Theft for cars between 15 and 20 years old, and Third Party Insurance if your car is between 20 and 30 years old.

 Need advice on COE renewal or de-registering?